Editor’s note: We updated this popular post in August 2016. Check out the new tips to help you save money every time you shop for airfare.

 When to begin shopping and when to wrap up your purchase.

 - Best day to shop: FareCompare’s data shows that best time to book a flight in the U.S. is Tuesday at 3 p.m. eastern time.
-This is when airlines release the most sales and the competition matches the lower prices so you have more deals to choose from.
+Many airlines release weekly sales late Monday or early Tuesday and by mid-afternoon, the competing airlines have matched the lower prices (so they don’t end up on page 30 of a shopper’s search query).
+In other words, this is usually the time when you’ll have the most deals to choose from.

-- When to start and finish shopping: Shop too late and you may be hit with the steep prices last-minute business travelers pay but shopping too early can also cost more.
-These shopping windows yield the best-priced fares.
+- When to start and finish shopping: Shop too late and you may be hit with the steep last-minute fares business travelers get but shopping too early can also cost more.
+These are the shopping windows for the best-priced fares.

-- Domestic tickets: The best time to buy airline tickets for U.S. travel is between three months and 30 days before departure.
+- U.S. domestic tickets: Shop between 3 months and 30 days before departure.

 If you can be flexible with your travel plans, a little inconvenience can save you a lot of money.

-- Connecting flights: Sure, non-stops are more convenient but you can often find better deals on connecting flights.
+- Connecting flights: Non-stops are more convenient but you can often find better deals on connecting flights.
 Adding a stop (or two) can sometimes save as much as 50%.

 - Bigger airports: Bigger airports (particularly hubs) often have cheaper airfares.
-Compare prices from your hometown airport as well a larger airport and you may find a longer drive is worth it.
+Compare prices from your hometown airport as well a larger airport and you may find a longer drive is worth it in savings.

 Finding Cheap Flights for Two or More